Learn from my pathetic post-grad school salary negotiation.

 The way we structure and orchestrate a problem-solving conversation influences not only how the conversation unfolds, but also the solutions that become visible and the quality of participation by all involved.
 The following articles offer insights and ideas about using good problem-solving process to formulate and lead conversations that enable great ideas and decisions to be illuminated.

 New research is challenging the notion that thinking, problem solving, and decision making take place strictly in the head.
-And finally giving me some credibility when placing interactive toys in the middle of my mediation table.
+And finally giving me some credibility after years of placing interactive toys in the middle of my mediation table.
+How do you put 17 animals in four pens in such a way that there is an […]

 When friction enters a working relationship, sometimes the best path through isn’t to dissect it and talk about it.
 Sometimes the best path through is an indirect one — ask for a favor from them.
 Just like Ben Franklin suggested.